toyamaza/charmplot/README.md

 ## Examples

-First copy the example ntuples to a folder in your home directory:
+First copy the example histograms (made with charmpp) to a folder in your home directory:

 ```
 mkdir example